 Since nicotine products can dramatically affect your health, it also dramatically affects the cost of life insurance.
 The table below shows that term life insurance can cost 2 to 4 times more when the only difference is whether the individual smokes or not.

 It’s for this reason that it pays to compare multiple carriers at once.
-While a company can be rated excellent, they may penalize you far greater than another company.
+While a company can be rated excellent, it may penalize you far greater than another company.

-The following term life insurance rates are calculated for a $250,000 policy and a 20-year term.
+The following level term life insurance rates are calculated for a $250,000 policy and a 20-year term.

 Life insurance rates for $250,000, smoker vs non-smoker: